Los Angeles Preliminary Hearing Attorney

 If they can't meet one of the elements at the preliminary hearing, then it's incumbent upon the judge to dismiss the case.
 We use these preliminary hearings for a couple of reasons:

-• One, of course, to weed out weak cases and get them dismissed; and
+- One, of course, to weed out weak cases and get them dismissed and

-• Two, to do damage to the prosecutor's case for purposes of trial in the future because everything is under penalty of perjury, and you can use the transcript from the preliminary hearing to attack the witnesses at the trial and also to weaken the prosecutor's case so you can use it to negotiate.
+- Two, to do damage to the prosecutor's case for purposes of trial in the future because everything is under penalty of perjury, and you can use the transcript from the preliminary hearing to attack the witnesses at the trial and also to weaken the prosecutor's case so you can use it to negotiate.

 So, preliminary hearings are essential to a person's ability to defend themselves.
-Don't trust your case in the beginning to some weak experience by letting them do the preliminary hearing and then hand it off to somebody who knows what they're doing because you've taken away half of your arguments.
+Please don't trust your case in the beginning to some weak experience by letting them do the preliminary hearing and then hand it off to somebody who knows what they're doing because you've taken away half of your arguments.

 You've got to get the best attorney from the beginning to attack the prosecutor's case at the preliminary hearing.